 This web page shows only a small excerpt of our Cornish research.
 Another 231 words(16 lines of text) covering the years 1296, 1375, 1450, 1685, 1677 and 1689 are included under the topic Early Cornish History in all our PDF Extended History products.

 Another 111 words(8 lines of text) are included under the topic Early Cornish Notables in all our PDF Extended History products.

 Many people from Wales joined the general migration to North America in the 19th and 20th centuries, searching for land, work, and freedom.
 Like the many other immigrants from the British Isles, they made a significant contribution to the development of Canada and the United States.
 The Welsh and their descendents added a rich cultural tradition to the newly developed towns, cities, and villages.
 An investigation of the immigration and passenger lists has revealed a number of people bearing the name Cornish:

-Cornish Settlers in the United States in the 17th Century
+Cornish Settlers in United States in the 17th Century

-Cornish Settlers in the United States in the 18th Century
+Cornish Settlers in United States in the 18th Century

-Cornish Settlers in the United States in the 19th Century
+Cornish Settlers in United States in the 19th Century

 The Cornish Family Crest was acquired from the Houseofnames.com archives.
 The Cornish Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.